Prox-C/Prox-C/README.md

 ### <img src="/assets/team.png" width="16"> Stuff I do

-At present, I am studying standard development practices and paradigms to enhance my skills.
+Currently, I am studying standard development practices and paradigms to enhance my skills.
 My belief in project-based learning drives this pursuit, ensuring practical application and hands-on experience.

 In addition to the courses offered in our curriculum, I also: